 The Middle East Consortium on Infectious Disease Surveillance or MECIDS seeks to advance the capabilities of early infectious disease detection, control and response between its member countries of Israel, Jordan and the Palestinian Territory, with plans to expand the network to all countries in the region.
-Our primary health concerns are food-borne illnesses, avian influenza and Leishmaniasis, a disabling and disfiguring disease.
+Our primary health concerns are food-borne illnesses and Leishmaniasis, a disabling and disfiguring disease.

 We offer training courses and workshops for multinationals in the field of health and well-being, and a platform for informing others about new disease outbreaks and reporting on avian influenza via a secure area.
 Our vision is long term health, stability and security in the region.

 Food-borne Epidemics, laboratory-based surveillance for food-borne diseases.